ohduran/ohduran.github.io/_posts/2019-01-31-through-the-language-glass.md

 Although the Homeric epics contain what appear to be colour words (some of which became straightforward colour words in later Greek), Gladstone noted that these occurred surprisingly infrequently; and, more remarkably, that some of the apparent colour words which do occur are attributed to ranges of things which no present­ day European would see as sharing a common colour.

 For instance, the adjective *porphyreos*, which in later Greek meant approximately “purple” or “dark red”, is applied to blood, a dark cloud, the wave of a river when disturbed, a wave of the sea, the disturbed sea, and the rainbow.
-The same verb is applied to the sea darkening, and to the mind brooding, and a compound adjective to wool.
+The same verb is applied to the sea darkening, and to the mind brooding, and, as a compound adjective, to wool.

 > Probably the single most famous phrase from [Homer’s work] that is still in common currency today is [...] ‘wine-dark sea’. [...]
 What Homer actually says is ‘oinops’, which literally means ‘wine-looking’.
 >